DarshAher/web-scraper/README.md

-# CRAZYAI Universal Web Scraper 🕸️
+# Universal Web Scraper 🕸️

 An advanced and user-friendly Streamlit-based web scraping tool to extract structured data from any website using modern AI models like GPT-4o, Gemini, and LLaMA.